0800 693 323

 The National Care Standards set out the standard of care every child and young person needs to do well and be well, and the support caregivers* can expect to receive when they open their hearts and homes to children.

-There are SIX parts to the National Care Standards.
-We currently offer training on Parts 1, 2 and 3.
-Our goal is to gradually build and release a training course on all six parts, so Ministry and NGO caregivers have a good understanding of the support available to them.
+There are SIX parts to the National Care Standards – as at the September 2025 course intake we have released all six parts.
+We hope our delivery of the Standards will give Ministry and NGO caregivers a good understanding of the support available to them.

 *Please note The National Care Standards apply to caregivers caring through Oranga Tamariki or another agency.
 This training is not relevant for caregivers who receive the Unsupported Child Benefit (UCB).